MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configure this policy to decide whether only on-premises accounts are enabled for implicit sign-in.

 If you enable this policy, only on-premises accounts will be enabled for implicit sign-in.
-Google Chrome won't attempt to implicitly sign in to MSA or AAD accounts.
+Microsoft Edge won't attempt to implicitly sign in to MSA or AAD accounts.
 Upgrade from on-premises accounts to AAD accounts will be stopped as well.

 If you disable or don't configure this policy, all accounts will be enabled for implicit sign-in.